Environment

 *Lots of PV panels on the roof.
 We expect the house to create more energy than it uses over a year.

-* Solar thermal vacuum tubes, which should provide all the hot water in summer, and reduce the energy needed to heat it even through the winter.
+* Solar thermal vacuum tubes, which should provide all the hot water in summer, and substantially reduce the energy needed to heat it even through the winter.

 * Attention to air-tightness combined with a comprehensive ventilation system, which recovers heat from the stale air and feed into all rooms - keeping air fresh and reducing risks of condensation, mould and diseases.